Rayudo11/311_wk3_day1_db_select/README.md

 1. Select all fields from users where the city equals Chicago

+  select * from users where city = 'Chicago';

 2. Select the "state" field for users with a first name of "Glory"

+select state, first_name from users where first_name = 'Glory'

 3. Select all fields from users whose phone1 starts with "773"

+select * from users where phone1 like '773%';

 ## Query Responses

 1.
-  * How many rows were returned:
+  * How many rows were returned: 7
-  * First name of the first user:
+  * First name of the first user: Mitsue

 2.
-  * How many rows were returned:
+  * How many rows were returned:2
-  * What states do they live in:
+  * What states do they live in: MD, TX

 3.
-  * How many rows were returned:
+  * How many rows were returned: 6
-  * What's the last email on the list:
+  * What's the last email on the list: nichelle_meteer@meteer.com

 ## Summary